AC State Estimation

 using Ipopt

-analysis = acLavStateEstimation(system, device, Ipopt.Optimizer)
+analysis = acLavStateEstimation(system, device, Ipopt.Optimizer; verbose = 1)

-Setup Starting Primal Values
+Setup Initial Primal Values

 fields within the ACStateEstimation

 type.
-By default, these values are initially established using the initial bus voltage magnitudes and angles from PowerSystem
+By default, these values are established using the initial bus voltage magnitudes and angles from PowerSystem

 type: